BioImage-Archive/bia-integrator/tools/README.md

 to show known information for a specific images.
 If the `biaint` command isn't found, you may need to run `rehash`.

+**For scripting with `biaint`** always use `poetry -q run` or switch into the project virtualenv.
+Poetry occasionally outputs logs regarding the python version or virtualenv being used to stdout.

 ### Authenticated users

 Set the following environment variables, changing them as appropriate: